markotom/w2v-proof-of-concept/readme.md

 Above example will train a model using default options from word2vec command line, you can play around changing default options.
 For listing all options, you can just execute this: `./word2vec/word2vec` (without args or flags) on your terminal.

-Once you get a model, then just run the following:
+Once you get a pretrained model, then just run the following:

 ```
 node get-similarities-from --model 01033067.bin --word experiencia